 Before we can identify how artificial intelligence impacts our lives, it’s helpful to know exactly what it is (and what it is not).
 The Oxford Dictionary defines artificial intelligence as:

 “The theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.”The Oxford Dictionary of Phrase and Fable (2 ed.)

 Essentially, artificial intelligence is the method by which a computer is able to act on data through statistical analysis, enabling it to understand, analyze, and learn from data through specifically designed algorithms.
 This is an automated process.
 Artificially intelligent machines can remember behavior patterns and adapt their responses to conform to those behaviors or encourage changes to them.
-You can find a more complete definition here, in our article “What is Artificial Intelligence (AI)“.
+This is a brief definition and there is certainly a lot more that could be said about what AI is.

 The most important technologies that make up AI are machine learning (ML), deep learning, and natural language processing (NLP).

 Machine Learning is the process by which machines learn how better to respond based upon structured big data sets and ongoing feedback from humans and algorithms.

 Deep Learning is often thought to be a more advanced kind of ML because it learns through representation, but the data does not need to be structured.

 Natural Language Processing (NLP) is a linguistic tool in computer science.
 It enables machines to read and interpret human language.
 NLP allows computers to translate human language into computer inputs.